Confluence of conditional rewriting modulo: Jouannaud and Kirchner's abstract approach to confluence of

 Let $\equone{\genequivalence}$ be a \emph{symmetric} relation on a set $A$ and $\equ{\genequivalence}\spcrel{=}\equoneStar{\genequivalence}$ be its reflexive and transitive closure: an \emph{equivalence} relation often called \emph{$\genequivalence$-equality}.
 Let $\rew{\genrelation}$ ($\genrelation$ for short) be a binary relation on $A$.
 Given $\genrelation$ and $\genequivalence$, the relation $\rew{\genrewmoduloOf{\genrelation}{\genequivalence}}$ ($\genrewmoduloOf{\genrelation}{\genequivalence}$ for short), is called \emph{reduction (with $\rew{\genrelation}$) modulo $\equ{\genequivalence}$} and \emph{defined} as

 Let $\oneCR$ be the \emph{symmetric} relation

 and $\oneCRs$ be the reflexive and transitive closure of $\oneCR$.
 Note that $\oneCRs$ is an equivalence relation.

 Computing with $\genrewmoduloOf{\genrelation}{\genequivalence}$ is difficult as it may involve searching inside an infinite $\genequivalence$-equivalence class $[t]_{\genequivalence}$ for some $t'$ on which a $\genrelation$-reduction step can be performed.
 Peterson and Stickel investigated this problem for TRSs $\cR$ and equational theories $E$.
-They introduced a reduction relation on terms, usually denoted $\rew{\cR,E}$, which can be advantageously used for this purpose \cite{PetSti_CompleteSetsOfReductionsForSomeEquationalTheories_JACM81}.
 Thus, an important aspect of Jouannaud and Kirchner's framework is the use of $\rew{\genrelationUpE}$ ($\genrelationUpE$ for short) as a \emph{parameter} to define and further investigate confluence modulo.
 Such a relation, though, must satisfy the following \emph{fundamental assumption} \cite[page 1158]{JouKir_CompletionOfASetOfRulesModuloASetOfEquations_SIAMJC86}: